rubenhortas/rubenhortas.github.io/_posts/2023-12-18-hmv-principle2-walkthrough.md

 ![Principle 2](hmv-principle2-logo.png)
 *HMV Principle 2*

-I was back to acting last beta tester for my friend [1][Kaian].
+I was back to acting last beta tester for my friend [Kaian][1].
-I have dedicated the last few days to solve [1][Kaian]'s last machine: [2][Principle 2] for HackMyVM.
+I have dedicated the last few days to solve [Kaian][1]'s last machine: [Principle 2][2] for HackMyVM.
 I really, admire **A LOT** al the work behind each of one of these boxes.
 Again, it was a very fun machine and it was a great experience help him, but, this time I have to admit that was a little more complicated.
-This time it was a medium level machine, and to solve [2][Principle 2], I had to learn a few new tricks.
+This time it was a medium level machine, and to solve [Principle 2][2], I had to learn a few new tricks.

 And, as always, once completed the box, it's time to write my walkthough.